RoseLeighton/HackableDEF/md/tmp.md

 municipality could be a portal to individual neighborhoods, but their early approaches fell on deaf ears.
-Now that the project has had a positive course and more sharing economy initiatives are sprouting, they recognise more openness on the part of the city.
+Now that the project has had a positive course and more sharing economy initiatives are sprouting, they recognize more openness on the part of the city.
 However, Peerby is developing very fast and growing increasingly concerned with the lack of regulation around sharing economies.
 Peerby’s activity is mostly about small, cheap things, which means they face less insurance related issues